 There are many reasons why social media agencies preach content, content, and more content.

 I admit that I am embarrassed to sell my clients on blogging when I don't follow my own rules.
 But we seldom post content ourselves.
 I guess the reason is that we don't have the time.
 We're writing content for our clients.
-Content marketing gets people talking about your product and services.
-It's critical for organic growth and a great way to engage with leads and your customers.
+Content marketing gets people talking about you, your business, your brand.
+Content creation creates organic growth and blogging is a great way to engage with leads and your customers.

 We consume content every day.
-Whether you are looking for reviews, asking Google a question, doing research, shopping, movies or sports, watching YouTube, reading a blog, or checking social media – it's still content.
+Whether you are looking for reviews, asking Google a question, doing research, shopping, movies or sports, YouTube, blogging, listening to a podcast, or checking social media – it's still content.
 Content attracts, engages, and generates new leads, customers, and sales.
 And it is a way to keep your current customers informed and loyal to your brand.

 Content is the best inbound marketing tool, and it's free.

 Content marketing brings in over 300% more leads than other marketing practices.
-I read that content marketing generates over 125% more leads than those who don't publish.
+Content marketing generates over 125% more leads than those who don't publish.
 A whopping 60% of online sales are from customers who read your blogs.

 Let's take a closer look.